ibrahimahmed631/ibrahimahmed631/README.md

 - 👋 Hi, I’m @ibrahimahmed631 A 4th year undergrad Computer science student who is seeking more experience in cyber security.
 - 👀 I’m interested in Cyber Security.
-- 🌱 I’m currently learning Offensive Security.
+- 🌱 I’m currently learning Defensive Security.

 <!---
 ibrahimahmed631/ibrahimahmed631 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.